How Do Connecticut Courts Decide Whether a Parent Can Relocate Post Divorce?

 When we are analyzing how best to help Freed Marcroft’s clients decide how do Connecticut courts decide whether a parent can relocate post divorce, the first step is to review the initial court order.

 Often the court’s orders in the parenting plan set out where and when a parent can move.
 If a parent’s proposed move falls within those parameters, you may not have to return to court.
-If it does not fall within the current plan, in a litigated matter, the parent who wants to move away may have to file a post judgment modification of the existing custody order to request permission for the move and an adjusted parenting plan.
+Suppose, in a litigated divorce, it does not fall within the current parenting plan.
+In that case, the parent who wants to move away may have to file a post judgment modification of the existing custody order to request permission for the move and an adjusted parenting plan.
 The parent who is staying put can also file seeking to prevent the other parent from taking the kids and going.
 If you’d prefer to reach an agreement rather than litigate, mediation and collaborative law are options to consider.
-In most cases, the agreement you reach is submitted to the court so that it can become an enforceable court order.
+In most cases, your attorney will submit the agreement you reach to the court so that the judge can make it an enforceable court order.

 When Does a Relocation Substantially Impact the Parenting Plan?